 3.1.
-EVALUATION OF THE OUTCOMES
+EVALUATION OF THE OUTCOMES OF THE OUTPATIENT CLINIC

-- 1. The centre should have assessment tools to improve the performance of the clinic - 2.
+- 1. The centre should have assessment tools to follow up the performance of the clinic - 2.
 The centre should collect all the relevant data for assessment of these predetermined outcomes

-- 1. Statistical reports related to outcomes (e.g. number of the patients applying to the outpatient clinic, number of skin tests/year, oral food challenges/year, food allergy passports issued/year, etc.)
+- 1. Statistical reports related to outcomes and safety (e.g. number of the patients applying the outpatient clinic, number of PFT, BPT and SPT per year)

-- 2. Patients feedback (if it exists)
+- 2. Patient feedbacks (if it exists)

-- 3. Staff feedback (if it exists)
+- 3. Staff feedbacks (if it exists)